sderosiaux/golb/pages/2016-09-07-why-it-s-important-to-log-using-slf4j/20160907-why-it-s-important-to-log-using-slf4j.md

 This way, any manager can have a hand on any `Logger` created in the application.
 It can change their behavior and where do they read their configuration for instance.

-This is what we call a *Logging Adapter* or a *bridge*: you can log using JUL in the code and use log4j features to manipulate and save the logs.
+This is what we call a *Logging Adapter* or a *bridge*: we can log using JUL in the code and use log4j features to manipulate and save the logs.

 Don't worry if that does not make much sense, we'll go into more details later.